ThisIsTian/CMSC636/hw3/README.md

 <img src="./shiftedview.png" height=400>

 **Figure 3.
 Shifted view of three therapies in brown yellow and red with box-and-whisker plot.**

+Based on my design choice, when the number of therapies is larger or equal to 4, all boxplots stay on the attribute.
+Otherwise, they will stay side by side on each attribute.

 ## Change in the future